 Do you have an iPhone, but for some reason you’re not using its camera to its full potential?
 Maybe you’re already taking snapshots with your iPhone and you want to transition into more serious iPhone photography.
-Whatever your level of experience, in this article you’re going to discover more about your iPhone camera, photo editing apps and accessories, helping you to take incredible photos that you never thought possible with an iPhone.
+In this article you’ll discover how to use iPhone camera features, photo editing apps and accessories, helping you to take incredible photos that you never thought possible with an iPhone.

 There was a time, not too long ago, that the idea of having a camera on your mobile phone was just a gimmick.
 The quality of the photos taken with these cameras left a lot to be desired.
 But this is no longer the case.
 Most smartphones these days have cameras that rival many point and shoot cameras.

 The iPhone’s iSight camera has been built to a very high standard with a five element lens and a sensor with larger pixels than its rivals.
 This gives it the ability to capture amazing shots in all sorts of shooting situations.

 The other advantage that the iPhone has is the number of photo editing apps available for it.
 There are thousands of photo editing apps on Apple’s App Store.
 As a result, the iPhone is not only great for taking photos, but you can also dramatically improve your images using the variety of apps available.